Félix d'Hérelle: India

 Thereafter Lt Col J. Morison, acting director of the Haffkine Institute, became convinced of the effectiveness of phages.
-Morison wrote to the Government of India to invite d'Hérelle noting that he was "a consummate technician, and a “most inspiring worker."
+Morison wrote to the Government of India to invite d'Hérelle noting that he was "a consummate technician, and a "most inspiring worker."

 D'Hérelle returned to India to work on cholera.
 He collaborated with the assistant director of the Haffkine Institute, Major Reginald Malone and M.N.
 Lahiri, who conducted experiments at the Campbell Hospital in Calcutta.
-The Campbell Hospial team also worked with Russian bacteriologist Igor Nicholas Asheshov (1891–1961), who was working in Patna.
+The Campbell Hospital team also worked with Russian bacteriologist Igor Nicholas Asheshov (1891–1961), who was working in Patna.
 Experiments were conducted both in hospitals and in the field.

 D'Hérelle and co-workers added phages to wells near camps crowded with many pilgrims.
 Cases of cholera in the camps were subsequently much lower.
 The phages were distributed to village head men in Assam and Bengal along with instructions.

 However, this was a period when Gandhi's Satyagraha was leading to non-cooperation by Indians.
 Many of the head men did not collaborate and fewer still reported back on the effectiveness.
 As a result, the experiment was disbanded in 1937.

 United States and commercial failures

 D'Hérelle refused a request the following year by the British government to work in India, as he had been offered a professorship at Yale University, which he accepted.
 Meanwhile, European and US pharmaceutical companies had taken up the production of their own phage medicine, and were promising impossible benefits.

-To counteract this trend, d'Herelle agreed to co-found a French phage-producing company, piping the money back into phage research.
+To counteract this trend, d'Hérelle agreed to co-found a French phage-producing company, piping the money back into phage research.
 All of the companies suffered from production problems, as results from commercial phage medicine were erratic.

 Production problems were most likely due to the attempt to mass-produce phages when they were barely understood.
 The phages may have been damaged and/or too low in concentration.
 Another possibility is that incorrect diagnoses led to the use of the irrelevant types of phages that were not adapted to the host bacteria of interest.
 Many studies on the proposed healing effects of phages were also poorly designed and conducted.

 This situation led to many influential members of the scientific community turning against d'Hérelle.
-The problems may have been compounded by d'Hérelle’s reputed bad temper, which was said to have made enemies of several other scientists.
+The problems may have been compounded by d'Hérelle's reputed bad temper, which was said to have made enemies of several other scientists.